 6.2.3.
-Centrum research Řež s. r. o.
+Centrum výzkumu Řež s. r. o.

 CV Řež, as the new owner of research reactors LVR-15 and LR-0, also creates a financial provision for their decommissioning.

-In 2015 CV Řež created an accounting provision for the LVR-15 workplace in the amount of 2 130 575.- CZK and for the LR-0 workplace in the amount 461 224.- CZK.
-The total amount of the provisions, i.e. 2 591 799.- CZK in total, were transferred to a blocked account on 22 June 2016.
+In 2019 CV Řež created an accounting provision for the LVR-15 workplace in the amount of 4 257 000 CZK and for the LR-0 workplace in the amount 335 757 CZK.
+The new owner transferred the funds in the amount of the reserves created for both facilities to a blocked account.
 The amount of financial provision created by both the workplaces is reduced by the anticipated share of the state on the financial provision for decommissioning.
-The former licensee and operators of the mentioned workplaces, ÚJV Řež, a.s., transferred the amount of 15 177 413.- CZK saved in 2004 - 2010 to the account of CV s.r.o. on 31 March 2014.
-From that amount of 13 417 182.- CZK is assigned for decommissioning of the LVR-15 workplace and 1 760 231.- CZK for decommissioning of the LR-0 workplace.

-CV Řež also makes payments to the nuclear account and the amount has been newly specified in the Atomic Act at 30.- CZK per one MWh of thermal energy produced in research reactors.
+CV Řež also makes payments to the nuclear account and the amount has been newly specified in the Atomic Act at 30 CZK per one MWh of thermal energy produced in research reactors.